ccheng11/BBK/README.md

 ## Term 1

- - UBEL Foundations of Research in Practice
+ - UBEL DTP Foundations of Research in Practice (PGR)

 ## Term 2